odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt.md

 );
 ```

-### How to implement a authentication with HTTP Basic authentication or form data?
+### How to implement a HTTP Basic or form data authentication?

 The [OAuth 2 spec](https://tools.ietf.org/html/rfc6749#section-2.3.1) states
 that the username and password MAY use the HTTP Basic authentication or form data.